 Regular household trash is picked up Monday through Saturday, except Thanksgiving, Christmas, and New Year's Day.
 Recycling pickup is Wednesday, except Christmas and New Year's Day if they fall on Wednesday.
-See the "Rules" section of this handbook for details about the Association's "Trash and Recycling Services."
+See "Trash Service and Policy Enforcement" in the "Rules" section on page 82 for more details.